taylor-schneider/foremanapiwrapper/src/README.md

 ### ForemanAPIWrapper
 The ForemanApiWrapper object which is responsible for storing connection details and making API calls to a Foreman instance.

-It's constructor requires a username, passeord, url, and an boolean representing whether or not to verify SSL certificates which is useful when utilizing a self signed cert.
+It's constructor requires a username, password, url, and an boolean representing whether or not to verify SSL certificates which is useful when utilizing a self signed cert.

 To make an api call the user must supply an endpoint, method, a dict object representing the json arguments, and headers.
 (Some of these terms are discussed later)